 However, it’s still important to have realistic expectations, be smart, and think long term.
 You will most likely not be paid a lot of money on your first sponsorship deal.
 Most brands prefer to give products or a percentage of sales through affiliate links.
 If that’s the case, it’s up to you to decide if you think it could lead to something bigger and better.

 Make sure that everyone is happy

-The final step is to always make sure that everyone involved is doing their part and honoring the deal.
+The final step is to make sure that everyone involved is doing their part and honoring the deal.
 When making the deal, there should be clear goals and guidelines for what you and the brand should expect from each other.
 There should always be a timeframe for how long the sponsorship is running, and how you will be compensated for your work.
-As with any agreement, it should also be clearly stated how the deal will be terminated.
+As with any agreement, it should also be clearly stated how to terminate the contract.

 Keep in touch with your contact at the brand’s organization and do follow-ups.
 Usually, the brand manager will keep in touch with you since that’s their job.
 If you don’t hear from them for some time, we suggest you reach out and ask if they are satisfied.